 - We have a choice whether to believe in God or not, but for many that choice was made for us until we were old enough to make that choice for ourselves.
 That’s when the problems start!

 - How did we come to see and understand the world the way we do?
-We are able to make many choices in the course of a day.
+We are able to make thousands of choices in the course of a day.
 How do we choose what we think is important?
 How much gets ignored?

 - Who is God?
 That seems to be a question we are not equipped to answer.